 C. “Benchmark” means specific knowledge or skill that a student must master to complete part of an academic standard by the end of the grade level or grade band.

-D.
+D. “Comprehensive Achievement and Civic Readiness” means striving to: meet school readiness goals; close the academic achievement gap among all racial and ethnic groups of students and between students living in poverty and students not living in poverty; have all students attain career and college readiness before graduating from high school; have all students graduate from high school; and prepare students to be lifelong learners.

-"Culturally sustaining" means integrating content and practices that infuse the culture and language of Black, Indigenous, and People of Color communities who have been and continue to be harmed and erased through the education system.
+E. "Culturally sustaining" means integrating content and practices that infuse the culture and language of Black, Indigenous, and People of Color communities who have been and continue to be harmed and erased through the education system.

-E. “Curriculum” means charter school or school adopted programs and written plans for providing students with learning experiences that lead to expected knowledge, skills, and career and college readiness.
+F. “Curriculum” means charter school or school adopted programs and written plans for providing students with learning experiences that lead to expected knowledge, skills, and career and college readiness.

-F. “Ethnic studies” as defined in Minnesota Statutes, section 120B.25, has the same meaning for purposes of this section.
+G. “Ethnic studies” as defined in Minnesota Statutes, section 120B.25, has the same meaning for purposes of this section.
 Ethnic studies curriculum may be integrated in existing curricular opportunities or provided through additional curricular offerings.

-G. “Experiential learning” means learning for students that includes career exploration through a specific class or course or through work-based experiences such as job shadowing, mentoring, entrepreneurship, service learning, volunteering, internships, other cooperative work experience, youth apprenticeship, or employment.
+H. “Experiential learning” means learning for students that includes career exploration through a specific class or course or through work-based experiences such as job shadowing, mentoring, entrepreneurship, service learning, volunteering, internships, other cooperative work experience, youth apprenticeship, or employment.

-H. "Institutional racism" means structures, policies, and practices within and across institutions that produce outcomes that disadvantage those who are Black, Indigenous, and People of Color.
+I. "Institutional racism" means structures, policies, and practices within and across institutions that produce outcomes that disadvantage those who are Black, Indigenous, and People of Color.

-I. “Instruction” means methods of providing learning experiences that enable students to meet state and charter school academic standards and graduation requirements including applied and experiential learning.
+J. “Instruction” means methods of providing learning experiences that enable students to meet state and charter school academic standards and graduation requirements including applied and experiential learning.

-J. “Performance measures” are measures to determine charter school and school site progress in striving to create the world’s best workforce and must include at least the following:
+K. “Performance measures” are measures to determine charter school and school site progress in striving to achieve comprehensive achievement and civic readiness and must include at least the following:

 1. the size of the academic achievement gap; rigorous course taking, including college-level advanced placement, international baccalaureate, postsecondary enrollment options, including concurrent enrollment, other rigorous courses of study or industry certification courses or programs, and enrichment experiences by student subgroup;